ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/context_aware_cache.md

 !!! note "Problems with stale user hash"

-    If you notice issues with stale hash usage, before you disable this cache, make sure login or logout always generates new session IDs and performs a full redirect to make sure no requests are being made using stale user context hashes.
+    If you notice issues with stale hash usage, before you disable this cache, make sure login or logout always generates new session IDs and performs a full redirect to make sure no requests are being made with stale user context hashes.

 !!! caution "Limitations of the user context hash"